Professional Development Courses

 Syllabus, Sample Assignments, and Teaching Tools

 Logic is the study of reasoning.
 By learning logic, you can better identify when an argument makes sense, and when someone is full of BS.
 In this course we will look primarily at formal logic, which uses a formal language to symbolize arguments.
 You will learn how to identify the structure of an argument, discern valid from invalid arguments, and use various methods to prove that an argument is valid, such as truth tables, Venn diagrams, and proofs.
 We will begin the semester with a brief look at informal logic, focusing on fallacies that occur in common, everyday language and on translating English sentences into logical form.

-Introduction to Bioethics (Co-Instructor, Spring 2014)
+Introduction to Bioethics (Emory, Spring 2014)

-Taught with Dr. Nick Fotion.
+Co-taught with Dr. Nick Fotion.
 Course covered a range of bioethical issues (end of life care, assisted suicide, abortion, healthcare systems), ethical approaches (deontological, utilitarianist), and seminal case studies (Tuskegee syphilis experiment).
 I lectured on the 1976 Supreme Court case Tarasoff v.
 Regents of the University of California, as well current news events related to the course.